isomerpages/chi-ogpshowcase/_products/PostmanGovSg/Description.md

 **Is Postman secure?**

-* We recommend that you do not add any sensitive information to the messages.
+* The Postman team recommend that you do not add any sensitive information to the messages.
 Some of our users generate a recipient specific unique link that opens up to a locked page.
 * When in doubt, you should follow IM8’s guidelines on data classification.